emqx/emqx-docs/en_US/changes/breaking-changes-5.1.0.md

 2. **Core MQTT protocol functionalities**, including Pub/Sub, Retainer, and Shared Subscription, remain fully compatible with client programs.
 However, there may be slight changes in the management interface.
 3. Other functionalities related to Authentication, Authorization, Data Integration, and Protocol Access will require migration based on their respective functions.
 4. Certain concepts have undergone changes.
 For example, new versions of **Plugins** have been introduced, which differ significantly from the old versions.
 The concept of **Modules** in the old version has been completely removed.
-5. Pay attention to the **removal of certain features**, such as `mcast` for Cluster discovery and `EMQX Bridges` for Data integration, among others.
+5. Pay attention to the **removal of certain features**, such as `mcast` for Cluster discovery and `EMQX Bridges` as a resource type for data integration, among others.

 ## HTTP APIs